jpiechowka/rusty-newsletter/README.md

 # Rusty Newsletter

-A simple newsletter service in Rust based on "Zero To Production In Rust" book
+A simple newsletter service in Rust based on "Zero To Production In Rust" book.

 ## License